tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## Authentication

-The APSAdminWeb requires a login to be accessed.
+If _”Configuration tab_,_Configurations/aps/adminweb/requireauthentication”_ property is enabled then the APSAdminWeb requires a login to be accessed.
 A userid and a password will be asked for.
 The entered information will be validated by the APSAuthService.
 The _aps-simple-user-service-auth-service-provider.jar_ bundle provides an implementation of this service that uses the _APSSimpleUserService_ service.
 The APSAuthService is however simple enough to implement yourself to provide login to whatever you want/need.

 ![APSAdminWeb login screenshot](http://download.natusoft.se/Images/APS/APS-Webs/APSAdminWeb/docs/images/APSAdminWeb-login.png)